-If you are thinking about straightening your teeth, you have probably come across two common options – metal braces and clear aligners.
-Many patients often ask: “Which is better – braces or aligners?”
+If you are planning to straighten your teeth, you have probably heard about two popular options – braces and clear aligners.
+Many patients often ask: “Which is better — braces or aligners?”

-Metal braces are the traditional method used for teeth straightening.
-They consist of small metal brackets attached to your teeth and connected with wires.
+Braces are the traditional and highly effective method used for teeth straightening.
+They use brackets attached to the teeth and wires that gradually move the teeth into the correct position.

 Best for: